 Pick up, pick up the Good Book now, oh-oh-oh, whoa-whoa

-Upon moving to the little village of Loudonville, OH in 1975 I wrote a letter to my one friend from my year of living at my grandmother's in Akron, OH.
+Upon moving to the little village of Loudonville, OH in 1975, I wrote a letter to my one friend from a year of living at my grandmother's in Akron, OH.
 She lived near me and I would go over to her house to play sometimes in addition to seeing her in my fourth-grade classes.

 I told this friend in my letter that Elton John's "Don't Let the Sun Go Down on Me" song was how I was feeling.
 Part of the song goes: